 Suicide is a major cause of death for young people

-According to NAMI (National Allianz on Mental Illness), depression and anxiety disorders cost the global economy around $1 trillion every year.
+According to NAMI (National Alliance on Mental Illness), depression and anxiety disorders cost the global economy around $1 trillion every year.
 But without doubt, the most heart-breaking fact of all, suicide is the second leading cause of death in the US for people aged between 10 and 34.

 Keep your indoor air quality in check